 In the best case scenario, you don’t have to know how to ask for a testimonial.
 They will generate organically.
 When clients are happy with a product you sold them, they usually want to share their experience and praise your business.

 All you have to do is collect them, get permission and display them on your website.
-If you have a WordPress website, you can use a plugin in order to do that.
+If you have a WordPress website, you can install and use a plugin in order to do that.

 We recommend Strong Testimonials, which is a very powerful, feature-rich plugin.
 It has both a free version and a premium one.